 Sharing Environmental Knowledge

 UNEP is the voice for the environment within the United Nations system.
-For more than 40 years, UNEP has been actively promoting the coherent implementation of the environmental dimension of sustainable development and serves as an authoritative advocate for the global environment.
+For almost 50 years, UNEP has been actively promoting the coherent implementation of the environmental dimension of sustainable development and serves as an authoritative advocate for the global environment.
 UNEP uses the webLyzard platform to inform citizens about the relevance of environmental online communication in decision making.
 In collaboration with the Research Center for New Media Technology of MU Vienna, webLyzard significantly extended the capabilities of UNEP Live.
 A system-wide approach facilitates the sharing of environmental knowledge among member countries, research networks, communities of practice, and society.

 Presentation at the UNEA-2 Summit

 The system demonstrated its reliability and advanced analytic features during the 2nd Session of the United Nations Environment Assembly (UNEA-2).
 The event was held 23-27 May 2016 at the UNEP Headquarters in Nairobi, Kenya.
 Already a couple of weeks before the event the SDG intelligence platform started to track the intense online coverage about the event itself, in real time and across multiple languages.
 During the event, we introduced the system as a live demo in invited talks at the Big Data Expo and the UNEA2 Science and Policy Forum (see related video tutorial and slideshare online presentation).

 Tracking the Evolution of the Public Dialog

 To differentiate the environmental data gathered, the UNEP portal automatically distinguishes factual information from individual, emotionally driven expressions of opinion.
 Capturing stakeholder perceptions of sustainability issues helps identify opinion leaders.
 It also structures the online dialog in terms of prevailing topics and geographic location.
 The result is a comprehensive repository of environmental knowledge.
 The system aligns social media postings contained in this repository with specific environmental indicators.
 Visual tools then help to explore communication threads in the context of these indicators.
 This enables environmental stakeholders to understand contested issues, track the evolution of public dialog over time, and identify key indicators that are shaping public opinion.

 UNEP Dashboard – Searching and Seeing